-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Data Protection Act 2018 Section 10 Section 251B Health and Social Care Act 2012 Common Law of Duty of Confidentiality Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Data Protection Act2018 Section 10Section 251BHealth and SocialCare Act 2012Common Law ofDuty ofConfidentiality Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
 You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.
-Online Consultation Provider - eConsult eConsult provides a service where patients can complete a set of online forms which will then refer them to their GP or other services to ensure the correct treatment can be accessed as quickly as practicable. eConsult forward information to the practice where you give consent to do so; they are a data controller for your data until it is forwarded to the practice, at which point the practice is data controller for the information provided. eConsult is a nationally available contract to GPs.
-All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care eConsult have a separate privacy notice for their activity as a data controller https://econsult.net/ nhs- patients/privacy- policy Article 6 1(a) - consent of the data subject Article 9 2(a) - informed consent [Once data is passed to the GP, it is treated as part of the patient record - please see the patient record system.]
+MyCAW [®] Measure Yourself Concerns and Wellbeing (Meaningful Measures) MYCaW [®] , a registered trademark abbreviation for Measure Yourself Concerns and Wellbeing, is an individualised questionnaire for evaluating outcomes, originally in cancer support but now used more widely for general long-term conditions.
+The tools help clinicians to understand what unmet needs a patient has.
+As such, the subjective perception of patients' health should, if possible, form part of the evaluation of any treatment offered by health professionals.
+Statistical data on outcomes will be gathered for reporting and used both by NCL ICB and Meaningful Measures for planning and research All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care Article 6 1(a) - consent of the data subject Article 9 2(a) - informed consent [Once data is passed to the GP, it is treated as part of the patient record - please see the patient record system.]
 You have the right to: To withdraw your consent to this processing - this has the same effect as right to object; To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: ✓ accuracy of the data is contested, ✓ the processing is unlawful or, ✓ where we no longer need the data for the purposes of the processing.
 Right to object: In line with the UK GDPR Article 21, you have a general right to raise an objection to the processing of your personal data - as this is consent based we will